 Just to make sure you have a boot dryer to hand you can buy your own and plug it in your hotel room.
 Hotronic Snapdry dries and pre-warms footwear and gloves in 60 minutes – and minimises bacteria.
 Snow+Rock.

 Alternatively there’s the hotdryer Boot Bag, which is a light ski boot warming bag that comes with a hotdryer, which you can use to in the car or in the chalet.
 To use it you plug in the hotdryer and two blowers automatically puff hot air into the bottom of your boots.
 Details from Sidas Sport.

+Also see our features on buying the perfect ski jacket (women), features every ski jacket needs (men and women), and ski base layers.
 If you have any other ideas for keeping your feet warm, please share them with us!